What Is Palm Jaggery?

 - Keep the liquid palm jaggery on medium heat and let it come to a boil, stirring occasionally; then reduce the heat to low-medium and stir it until it reaches a slightly thick consistency.

-- Store it in the fridge and use within 1 month.
+- Store it in the fridge and use it within one month.

 © 2021 Rajan Singh Jolly